mulle-core/mulle-sprintf/README.md

 ## Example

-Here is an example of using `mulle_sprintf` together with [`mulle-buffer`](//github.com/mulle-nat/mulle-buffer) to print an integer into a char array:
+Here is an example of using `mulle_sprintf` together with [`mulle-buffer`](//github.com/mulle-nat/mulle-buffer) to print an integer into a char array safely:

 ```
 #include <mulle_sprintf/mulle_sprintf.h>